7 of the Best Keto Nuts for Low Carb Snacking

 Serving: 1 oz. | 170 Calories | 14g Fat | 5g Total Carbs | 2g Fiber | 1g Sugar | 7g Protein | 3g Net Carbs

 Love peanuts?
-Enjoy these dreamy low-carb peanut butter cookies!
+Enjoy these dreamy low-carb peanut butter cookies or keto peanut butter pie!

 5. You’ll love the buttery texture and nutritional profile of hazelnuts.